-You can only be enrolled on one IU medical plan at a time, meaning you cannot elect coverage as a retiree and also be covered as a dependent by another IU employee or retiree.
-Additionally, if you and your spouse are both eligible for IU coverage, only one of your may cover your eligible dependents.
-It's also important to remember that once you waive coverage, you're no longer eligible for coverage and cannot re-enroll in the future.
+You can only be enrolled on one IU health plan at a time, meaning you cannot elect coverage as a retiree and also be covered as a dependent by another IU employee or retiree.
+Additionally, if you and your spouse are both are eligible for IU coverage, only one of your may cover your eligible dependents.
+Remember, once you waive coverage, you're no longer eligible for coverage and cannot re-enroll in the future.